School Bus Driver

 Best Rated

-Asked by Britt over 11 years ago
+Asked by carol over 10 years ago

-Asked by Kayla almost 11 years ago
+Asked by Longtime driver about 11 years ago

 How can I ask my bus driver out on a date with me?
 He's my Uni's shuttle bus driver.
 I know he knows I exist because I am a regular passenger.
 Is it acceptable to ask, despite him being the uni bus driver and I am the student?